nsidc/usaon-vta-docs/glossary.md

 * `Rationale`: Why a `criticality` or `performance` rating was selected.
 * `Gaps`: If the rating is less than "ideal" what improvements are needed.
-* `Variable or Attribute`: If an `observing system` or `data product` contains many observable properties or variables, this allows a `respondent` to specific which field they used.
+* `Variable or Attribute`: If an `observing system` or `data product` contains many observable properties or variables, this allows a `respondent` to specify which field they used.
 * `Rated by`: Link to the `respondent` who provided this rating.